Saturday, April 4, 2015

 Hunter Irvine

-Thomas Chisholm, author of "Great is Thy Faithfulness," wrote in a letter in 1941, “My income has not been large at any time due to impaired health in the earlier years which has followed me on until now.
+I close by saying Thomas Chisholm, author of the song "Great is Thy Faithfulness," wrote in a letter in 1941, “My income has not been large at any time due to impaired health in the earlier years which has followed me on until now.
 Although I must not fail to record here the unfailing faithfulness of a covenant-keeping God and that He has given me many wonderful displays of His providing care, for which I am filled with astonishing gratefulness.”[4]
 During those years, he wrote one of the greatest hymns of the 20th century.

 [1] Alexander Roberts and James Donaldson. eds., The Ante-Nicene